-The appellant is a consumer of electricity with Consumer No.1482 to the premises of St. Paul's English Medium School, Kuriachira in the name of Mother Superior of St. Paul's Convent, Thrissur.
+The appellant is a consumer of electricity with Consumer No.3964 to the premises of St. Paul's English Medium School, Kuriachira in the name of Mother Superior of St. Paul's Convent, Thrissur.
 Appellant is regular in remitting the bills issued by the respondent.

-While so all on a sudden the respondent issued a demand stating that an amount of Rs.64,146/- is due to the KSEBL as arrears from 06.08.2009 to 05.02.2010, along with a detailed calculation was also given to the appellant.
-It is stated that there is under charged amount to the tune of Rs.24,586/- as arrears from 06.08.2009 to 05.02.2010 and interest up to 10/21 is Rs.53,119/-.
-The demand is raised for the period from 8/2009 to 2/2010.
-The liability to pay interest starts only from the date of the issuance of the alleged under charged amount, if at all it is legally recoverable (not admitted).

-Pointing out the above aspects, the appellant submitted a detailed objection before the respondent stating that there was no demand at any point of time to Consumer No.6416 and all the bills issued to the Consumer no.6416 was remitted at the given time.
-Therefore, there is no need for the appellant to remit the alleged demands.
+While so all on a sudden the respondent issued a demand stating that an amount of Rs.72,606/- is due to the KSEBL as arrears from 06.08.2009 to 02/2010, along with a detailed calculation was also given to the appellant.
+It is stated that there is under charged amount to the tune of Rs.41,193/- as arrears from 01-06-2008 to 01.02.2010 and interest up to 10/21 is Rs.36,578/-.
+The demand is raised for the period from 6/2009 to 2/2010.
+Since the demand is legally unsustainable, the appellant filed a complaint before the Dy.
+Chief Engineer stating that there was no demand at any point of time to Consumer No. 3964 and all the bills issued to the Consumer No. 3964 was remitted at the given time.
+Therefore, there is no need for the appellant to remit the alleged demand.
+Thereafter the Dy.
+Chief Engineer by letter dated 21-06-2022 informed the appellant that the issue is related with change of tariff of Self-Financing Institutions, which was decided in favour of KSEBL by the Hon'ble Supreme Court on 20-02-2020 and hence, it is stated that direction was issued to collect the difference in the charges collected.
+In fact, on the basis of the demand issued to Con.
+No. 3964 on 09.11.2020, the appellant had remitted the entire amount as alleged arrears.
+Perusal of the demand cum-disconnection notice would clearly show that the demand is for the period from 01-06-2008 to 01.02.2010, which was remitted by the appellant.

 The demand raised is barred by limitation under Section 56 (2) of the Electricity Act, 2003.
 Assume the demand is not barred by limitation (not admitted) the demand of interest raised is legally unsustainable in the light of Regulation 136 of the Kerala Electricity Supply Code 2014.
-Hence, the appellant approached CGRF by filing complaint.
-However, CGRF rejected the complaint by granting a small relief in regard to the payment of interest.
-The appellant is very much aggrieved by the illegal demand and order of Consumer Grievance Redressal Forum and hence, the complaint is filed on the following grounds:-
+Apart from that the demand raised is duplication and in fact there is no liability in the light of demand and its payment, since appellant had remitted the amount demanded for the same period.

+Since there was threat of disconnection, the appellant filed a complaint before Consumer Grievance Redressal Forum(Central Region) vide OP No.40/2022-23 praying to set aside the demand-cum-detailed calculation by issuing appropriate orders and declare that the demand raised is barred by limitation under Section 56 (2) of the Electricity Act, 2003 and further to declare that the demand of interest raised is contrary to regulation 136 of the Kerala Electricity Supply Code 2014.
+But the Forum as per the order dated 30.09.2022 disallowed the complaint.
+However, a small relief was granted by reducing the interest up to 10/2020.
+The complaint is filed on the following among other: -

-The order passed by CGRF, Central Region in O.P No.39/2022-23 dated 30.09.2022 is without considering the grievances highlighted in the complaint and hence liable to be set aside.
+The order passed by CGRF, Central Region in O.P No.40/2022-23 dated 30.09.2022 is without considering the grievances highlighted in the complaint and hence liable to be set aside.